chaos-dotcom/colourstream/README.md

 ### Quick Setup (Recommended)

+DNS Setup
+We suggest setting an A record for *.colourstream to point to your server's public IP address. rather than setting separate records for each subdomain.

 ```bash
 # Clone the repository
 git clone https://github.com/johnr24/colourstream.git
 cd colourstream

 # Setup firewall rules
 cd setup